 On September 27, 2023, we received a written notice from the staff of Nasdaq's Listing Qualifications Department, notifying us that, for the prior 30 consecutive business days, the bid price for our common stock had closed below the \$1.00 per share minimum bid price requirement for continued listing on Nasdaq pursuant to Nasdaq Listing Rule 5450(a)(1), or the Minimum Bid Price Requirement.
 In accordance with Nasdaq Listing Rule 5810(c)(3) (A), we have 180 calendar days, or until March 25, 2024, to regain compliance with the Minimum Bid Price Requirement.
+On March 26, 2024, Nasdaq notified the Company that it had granted the Company an additional 180 calendar day period, or until September 23, 2024, to regain compliance with the Bid Price Requirement.
+Nasdaq's determination was based on, among other things, (1) the Company meeting the continued listing requirement for market value of publicly held shares and all other initial listing requirements for The Nasdaq Capital Market, with the exception of the Bid Price Requirement, and (2) the Company's written notice of its intention to cure the deficiency by effecting a reverse stock split, if necessary.
 If we fail to satisfy the continued listing requirements of Nasdaq, such as the Minimum Bid Price Requirement, Nasdaq may take steps to delist our common stock.
 Such a delisting would likely have a negative effect on the price of our common stock and may, among other things, adversely impact our ability to raise additional capital or enter into strategic transactions.
 See "Part II - Item 1A.
 Risk Factors" for additional information.